iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.11/report.md

 > This app is such an awesome start.
 It has never updated exposure on it's own.
 I have to refresh it every time.
 I have gone a day with no auto updates like it said it would, so I just refresh at least once a day.
 I wish it showed how many ids you have encountered or something cause it feels like the app isn't doing anything.
 It would be nice to know that it has read # nearby users and is now checking that many every refresh.
 It kinda feels like just an info about covid app, not a tracker.<br> :date: __2020-08-30 19:31:12__

-> The app will not let me go beyond the 3rd page.
-It doesnt work.
-My bluetooth and location are on.
-The "exposure notification" will not let me turn it on as it says "I need to finish setting up the app" others instructions say the "exposure notification" must be on to finish the app. ?????
-I am stuck in a loop.<br> :date: __2020-08-28 20:20:58__

 > So the app is working dled at 5am you swipe to reload the screached 0 encounters so i think this use app is very low at this point all change review as data is available im using a stylo 5<br> :date: __2020-08-25 16:10:50__